 Explore and discover.
 From farm to space, tow boats to kaleidoscopes, art studio to hospital.
 22 exhibits for newborns to 12-year-olds.
 The museum has a gift shop and holds parties and summer and holiday events.

 Chilton County Arts Council in historic Rose Levine building opened Rose Gallery December 2013, local Fine Art and Folk Art, classes, Art Library.

 Fossils, Civil War rifles, spinning wheels, Native American artifacts, military uniforms, farming implements.
 1847 log courthouse, old store, school info.

 Restored train depot from the early 1900s.
 Now houses archives for City of Foley as well as railroad memorabilia.
-New "O" Gauge train exhibit available 3 days a week.
+Annex houses "O" Gauge train exhibit available 3 days a week.

 Visit the Civil Rights Memorial Center to deepen your understanding of the Movement, the sacrifices of that time and the challenges that lie ahead.

 Antebellum home housing artifacts from prehistoric, Native American, pioneer, antebellum, Victorian and modern periods.
 1850s exterior kitchen.
 Five historic buildings and 1830s log cabin.

 Gallery of works by area's finest artists and craftsmen.
 Alabama's only public-access glassblowing studio.
 Make a piece of glass at the Hot Shop.

 Coastal Textile Center.
 251.943.2960.
 Open Wednesday - Saturday 10 - 4.
 Textile learning center with classes and fee based open studio.
 Adjacent to Clara's Loom Fiber Arts Gallery.